Market Correction 2020; Long Term Trend Still Intact

 Stock Market Correction 2020; Just another Buying Opportunity in Disguise

-The Trump administration has doled out roughly $881 billion from the major components of the pandemic relief package signed into law one month ago and soon will have a half-trillion dollars more to shovel into the economy.
+The Trump administration has disbursed approximately $881 billion from the critical components of the pandemic relief package enacted into law a month ago.
+Furthermore, an additional half a trillion dollars is set to be injected into the economy shortly.

-This kind of liquidity is like throwing gasoline on a raging fire, while the short term pullback has been vicious, the counter-rally is going to be even stronger.
-The first stages of the counter-rally already indicate what lies in store for this market in the years ago.
+This kind of liquidity is like throwing gasoline on a raging fire.
+While the short-term pullback has been vicious, the counter rally will be even stronger.
+The first stages of the counter-rally indicate what lies in store for these markets years ago.
 Now is the time to back the truck up and buy quality stocks.

 Other Stories of Interest